trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

-* Generate compiler wrappers ``build_stats_<lang>_wrapper.sh`` for C, C++, and Fortran in the build tree that will compute statics as a byproduct for every usage of the compiler.
-(The compiler wrappers create a file ``<output-file>.timing`` for every object, library and executable ``<output-file>`` file.)
+* Generate compiler wrappers ``build_stats_<lang>_wrapper.sh`` for C, C++, and Fortran in the build tree that will compute statics as a byproduct for every usage of each compiler.
+(The compiler wrappers create a file ``<output-file>.timing`` for every generated object, library and executable ``<output-file>`` file.)

 * Define a build target called ``generate-build-stats`` that when run will